Western Animation: Staines Down Drains

 - Running Gag: Stanley has a slight phobia about dirt and germs.
 And so, of course, he is routinely forced to travel into the town's drain system.

-- Why Did It Have to Be Snakes?: Stanley has a phobia about dirt and germs.
+- Why Did It Have to Be Snakes?: Stanley is Terrified of Germs.